JackieDo/Xml-Array/README.md

 ```

 ### Get configuration
-If you implemented the conversion process using methods 2 and 3, you can get configuration of the conversion with method:
+If we implemented the conversion process using methods 2 and 3, we can get configuration of the conversion with method:

 ```php
 $config = $converter->getConfig();